bbauska/TUMx-DWAPNx/README.md

 an event that gets fired as soon as the request successfully has

-transferred all the data from the backend and that\'s the one
+transferred all the data from the backend and that&apos;s the one

-we\'ll be looking at.
+we&apos;ll be looking at.
 We can define the onload event now.
-What we\'re doing here
+What we&apos;re doing here

 is basically find a function that gets called every time the request is